aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Netaksēto mežu platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, clearcuts and forest stands from the [State Forest Service's State Forest Registry](#Ch04.01) are rasterised to match inputs (value 1 and NA elsewhere).
+**Procedure:** First, clearcuts and forest stands from the [State Forest Service's State Forest Registry](#Ch04.01) are rasterised to match inputs (presence as value 1; NA elsewhere).
 Then, from the [Landscape classification](#Ch05.03) class 630 is reclassified to value 1, others to 0).
-These layers are then combined so that values 1 from the second layer, where spatially matching NA values in the first layer as classified as 1 and 0 otherwise.
+These layers are then combined so that values 1 from the second layer, where spatially matching NA values in the first layer and classified as 1; otherwise 0.
 The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is